AlexanderNenninger/QUBOBrute/README.md

 ## Prerequisits

 This project is tested on an NVIDIA RTX 2060 running on Ubuntu 20.04 LTS.

-With 6GB of VRAM, the GPU can solve qubos of up to 30 variables.
+## Features

+ + Bruteforce solver running in parallel on the CPU.
+ + Bruteforce solver running in parallel on an NVidia GPU.
+ + Fast simulated annealing solver running in parallel threads on the CPU.
+ + Blazingly fast simulated annealing solver running in parallel threads on the GPU.

 ## Installation